Amani Ballour: Early life and education

-Saving Lives Amid The War
+Work in underground hospital

-At 24, Ballour was triggered to abandon her studies when she was summoned by neighbors to treat a 12-year-old wounded boy.
+At age 24, Ballour was prompted to abandon her studies when she was summoned by neighbors to treat a 12-year-old wounded boy.
 The boy was a victim of the government's attempt to crush rallies.
 He was a bystander during the protest and was shot with a bullet in his head.
 The boy's family was worried that the authorities would seize them if they went to the hospital, so they came to Ballour instead.
 When they arrived, the boy was already dead.

-Ballour started as a volunteer in a nearby, rebel stronghold hospital in Ghouta.
-There were only a few doctors, and there were only two full-time physicians like her.
-The hospital was intended to be a big, six-story medical center, and it was under construction during that time.
-The hospital operated despite frequent attacks from the government, until authorities successfully seized the area.
+Ballour started as a volunteer in a nearby hospital held by anti-government rebels in Ghouta.
+There were only a few doctors with not more than two full-time physicians like her.
+The hospital was intended to be a big, six-story medical center and was under construction during that time.
+The hospital operated despite frequent attacks from the government forces, until authorities seized the area.
 With thirteen other doctors, Ballour decided to continue operating underground, beneath the unfinished building.
-The subterranean clinic was eventually known as the Cave; as its popularity grew, more medical volunteers appeared.
-The hospital thrived despite the siege.
-At times, they were able to use smuggled medical stocks paid by international and local NGOs, and equipments taken from other destroyed hospitals.
+The subterranean clinic became eventually known as The Cave.
+As its popularity grew, more medical volunteers appeared and the hospital continued to work despite the siege.
+At times, the staff were able to use smuggled medical stocks from international and local NGOs and equipment taken from destroyed hospitals.

-Ballour is no trauma surgeon, but with the influx of casualties amid the Syrian Civil War, doctors in The Cave have to treat the wounded even though their affliction was not their specialty.
-Ballour recalled treating victims with missing limbs, and victims of chemical attacks who were suffocating in the subterranean hospital.
-The government bombed the hospital many times.
-She kept detailed journals about the days and the attacks.
+Ballour is no trauma surgeon, but with the influx of casualties amid the Syrian Civil War, doctors in The Cave had to treat the wounded even though their affliction was not their specialty.
+Ballour recalled treating victims with missing limbs and victims of chemical attacks who were suffocating in the subterranean hospital.
+Government forces bombed the hospital many times, and she kept detailed journals about the days and the attacks.

-In 2016, at 29 years old, Ballour was elected and promoted as the hospital director.
+In 2016, at age 29, Ballour was elected to become the hospital director.
 She became the first and only woman to manage a hospital in Syria.
 She ran the hospital until the Assad regime quelled the last resistance in 2018.
-Since then, Ballour have been exiled.
+Since then, Ballour has been living in exile.
 She was forced to flee Syria and spent some time living in a refugee camp in Turkey.